Hesperian Health Guides

 • Numbness in the arms or legs

-Other signs of spine injury include loss of control of urine or stool, difficulty breathing, or shock.
-If there is any doubt, it is safest to treat the person as if he has a spine injury.
+Other signs of spinal cord injury include loss of control of urine or stool, difficulty breathing, or shock.
+If there is any doubt, it is safest to treat the person as if they have a spinal cord injury.

 a man on his back, raising his arms.

-To check for spine injury, ask the person to stay flat on his back and to raise his knees.
-Then ask him to raise his arms.
-Can he move them?
-Does he feel pain?
-Touch the fingers and toes.
-Can he feel your touch?
-Can he feel your pinch?
+To check for spinal cord injury, ask the person to stay flat on their back and to raise their knees.
+Then ask them to raise their arms.
+Can they move without difficulty?
+Do they feel pain?
+Touch their fingers and toes.
+Can they feel your touch?
+Can they feel your pinch?

-If there is a place on the body below which the person cannot move or feel, the bones in the spine are broken.
-But with help from others, you can prevent his problems from
+If there is a place on the body below which the person cannot move or feel, they have a spinal cord injury.
+With help from others, you can prevent this injury from getting worse.

 a man speaking to 2 others as they get ready to roll a woman's body.